ask-786/nvim/README.md

   - Fuzzy finding with `telescope.nvim`.
   - Code folding with `nvim-ufo`.
   - Status updates with `fidget.nvim`.
+  - Better Markdown rendering with `render-markdown.nvim`.
+  - Large file handling with `snacks.nvim`.
 - **Productivity**:
   - Quick navigation with `harpoon`.
   - Undo history visualization with `undotree`.
   - Snippets support with `LuaSnip`.
-  - AI assistance with `codeium.nvim`.
+  - AI assistance with `windsurf.nvim` (powered by Codeium).
+  - AI chat integration with `avante.nvim` (powered by Claude).
   - Focus mode with `zen-mode.nvim`.
   - Code screenshots with `silicon.nvim`.
   - JSON to TypeScript conversion.
+  - Image support with `img-clip.nvim`.

 ## Prerequisites